 Terror events are plotted by the FBI [incidentally that is true].
 Pedophiles run rampant throughout the culture, and television is now sexualizing children and depicting six-year-olds dressed as prostitutes as normal.
 Meanwhile, anyone who cites American history—Thomas Jefferson, George Washington, Thomas Payne—is immediately branded a possible terrorist and then electronically stalked by the NSA, which we now know is reading all our emails and listening to all our phone calls.

 At every turn, our sanity is being sucker-punched by a culture gone mad.
 We are watching the downfall of civilization right before our very eyes.

-Now what is hope?
+What is hope?
 It is to cherish a desire for something with an expectation of receiving it.
-Now it might be hard to imagine, but the Interpreters Dictionary of the Bible says under the heading ‘hope’ that various forms of 15 Hebrew words are translated into the one seemingly simple four letter English word, hope.
+It might be hard to imagine, but the Interpreters Dictionary of the Bible says under the heading ‘hope’ that various forms of 15 Hebrew words are translated into the one seemingly simple four letter English word, hope.

 Romans 8:24 For we [now this says…] were saved in this hope: but hope that is seen is not hope: for why does one still hope for what he sees?

 We are not going to answer that question totally.
 I just want to focus for a little while on the word hope where it says “for we were saved in this hope.”
 It is actually misleading, that word ‘by.’
 It is actually a misleading translated in the King James Version.
 By is improperly translated; it can be translated that way, but it is not as specific as it needs to be in order to get the right understanding, so it is improperly translated as it stands in the King James Version.

 The New King James Version is correct.
 Salvation is not given on the basis of hope.
 Salvation is by grace through faith.
 However, hope is none-the-less a major quality in the mix for salvation, otherwise it would not be rated so highly by Paul.